-The pictures below display the pain zones of these two muscles.
-The deeper the red, the more likely it is to experience pain the respective area if trigger points are present in the muscle.
+The pictures below display the pain zones of the two muscles.
+The deeper the red, the more likely it is to experience pain the respective area if trigger points are active in the muscle.

-If the splenius capitis is overly tight or harbors trigger points, it can send pain to the top your head, which is also called vertex pain (X1).
+If the splenius capitis is overly tight or harbors trigger points, it can refer pain to the top the head, which is also called vertex pain (X1).

-The splenius cervicis on the other hand can be responsible for pain in your skull (X3), your eye and at the side of your neck (X2).
-Furthermore it can be the cause for a blurred vision.
+The splenius cervicis on the other hand can be responsible for pain in the skull (X3), your eye and at the side of your neck (X2).
+Furthermore, it can be the cause for a blurred vision.

-Too much tension and/or trigger points in the splenius muscles can give you pain when bending your neck backwards or forwards.
+Too much tension and/or trigger points in the splenius muscles can cause pain when bending the neck backward or forward.

 Furthermore, you might experience a stiff neck and limited as well as painful neck rotation.

-These two muscles are located at the back of your neck and cover your cervical and parts of your thoracic spine.
+These two muscles are located at the back of your neck and reach from the cervical to the thoracic spine.